 - 1. From the File menu, choose Compile MIBs (or from the main tool bar).
 A file open dialog will appear. - 2.
 Choose a MIB file, ZIP file or a directory and click Open.
 If you choose a file, then that file will be compiled and all contained MIB modules (typically one) are stored into the MIB repository - If you choose a directory or a ZIP file, then recursively all contained files will be parsed.
 All successfully parsed MIBs will be automatically sorted by their dependencies and then compiled into the MIB repository.
 Directories may also contain ZIP files. - 3.
 After compilation a message dialog with summary information is shown. - 4.
 Press Details to open the Compiler Log window (see Figure 1).
 It lists status information for each MIB file compiled.
-A MIB file that failed to compiled has a status Failed in the status column.
-To view the errors detected for that file, click on the + sign in the first column of that row.
-The error list will then be expanded.
-By double clicking on an error description, the failed MIB file is opened for editing and later recompilation. - 5.
-The MIB modules of the successfully compiled MIB files are automatically stored in the MIB repository.
-From there, the MIB modules can be loaded into the MIB Explorer application.

-Existing MIB modules will be overwritten (updated).
+The number of errors in a MIB file is shown in the Errors column.
+Files with a zero value, have been successfully compiled and are already loaded into the MIB repository. - To view the errors detected for that file, click on that row.
+The SMI editor on the right hand side will load that file and you can edit it to fix the syntax errors.
+The error list below the editor views a detailed error description.
+Selecting an entry moves the editor's cursor to the error location.
+To recompile a file, simply click on one of the Import buttons of the editor. - The MIB modules of the successfully compiled MIB files are automatically stored in the MIB repository.
+From there, the MIB modules can be loaded into the MIB Explorer application. - Existing MIB modules will be overwritten (updated).
 If you do not want to change any MIB modules that already exist in the current MIB repository, then use Compile New MIBs from the File menu.